As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 In high concentrations, this oil may aggravate oily skin and must be used sparingly.

-Evening Primrose Refined Oil
+7. Evening Primrose Oil

 Evening primrose oil is cold-pressed/refined from the seeds of the evening primrose flower.
 The refining process removes the inherent scent of the oil.